OpenTTD/eints/docs/manual/setup.rst

   Eints loads project data files when needed.
 To reduce memory requirements, this setting controls how many data files it may keep in memory.

+*project-types*
+  Eints understands three types of projects, ``openttd``, ``game-script``, and ``newgrf``.
+Each has a different set of known string commands.
+In this configuration field, you can list the project types that should be allowed (separated by white space).

+*storage-format*
+  This configuration field controls the storage format used for new translation projects.

+  The ``one-file`` format stores all information about a project in a single file.
+It is simple to handle, having all information at one place.
+  For bigger projects, the format may become too unwieldy to handle.
+  Internally, the file is completely created before storage, and memory requirements can become huge.
+The ``split-languages`` format aims to solve that.
+Instead of a file, the project data all goes into a directory.
+Within the directory, there is a ``project_data.xml`` file, and one for each language.
+Files are only written when modified.

 *language-file-size*
   Eints can download `NML <http://dev.openttdcoop.org/projects/nml>` language files.
   This setting control the maximum size in bytes of such files.